asrampasso/academic_website/content/authors/admin/_index.md

 ## About Me

 Augusto Santos Rampasso is a PhD candidate in Entomology at Cornell University.
 His research interests taxonomy, systematics, and evolution of Drosophilidae (Diptera), with a focus on natural populations.
 He integrates field collections and taxonomy with phylogenetic inference to study Drosophilidae diversification through biogeographic patterns, evolution of morphological traits, and the formation of new species.
+His goal is to obtain a detailed overview of the diversification process, from population divergence to clade diversification, while gaining insights on the driving forces leading their evolution.